danilt2000/MedorPracticalTest/README.md

 The above scripts set up the database for storing and managing Bitcoin data, including creating, updating, retrieving, and deleting records.

 ---

+The work was done by Danil Tkachenko Vadimovich